bluekvirus/Stage.js/implementation/HOWTO.md

 <img src="static/resource/default/diagram/Diagram-6.png" alt="HTML is the burger" class="center-block"></img>

 **Note**: Although the **Marionette** library offers many cool concepts for building large JavaScript front-end projects, we felt that the core value it offers lies within its region (for better view life-cycle management) and module managers.
 Thus only those are included and supported throughout the framework.
-We also extended the base view classes to enable remote templating, ui and region detection, action listeners, navigation hooks, svg canvas and faster **Cordova** development.
+We also extended the base view classes to enable remote templating, automatic ui and region detection, action listeners, navigation hooks, svg canvas and faster **Cordova** development.

 **Note**: The **JQuery UI** library contained in this framework is a custom build (Core, Interaction and Effect).
 It is sufficient for you to create plugins and widgets and to use the `$.fn.position()` and `$.fn.animation()` methods.
 However, you will *NOT* be able to use any UIs in the original library.